 In the web application, targeting options let you define who and where your experiment should be targeting.
-But you might want to target a more complex and precise set of audiences, which cannot be done with the list of other available targeting options in the web application.
+However, sometimes you need to go beyond the standard targeting options to reach a more specific and complex set of audiences.

 Go to MARKETING AUTOMATION > A/B Testing.

 Click on the paused experiment to open it.

 Under the TARGETING tab > click ADD CUSTOM AUDIENCE

 Case 1 - Running the experiment for a certain time period

 Scenario: An e-commerce site wants to display a page containing exclusive offers to all the site’s visitors who enter the afternoon after 12 till midnight.